johnmackintosh/patientcounter/README.md

 ## Timezones

-- EVerything is easier if you use "UTC" by default.
+- Everything is easier if you use "UTC" by default.
 You can attempt to coerce the final results yourself using lubridate::force_tz()

 To find your system timezone: